Search

 Once surgery has been approved by your insurance or you have decided to pay out-of-pocket, you can schedule a surgery date!
 If you are traveling for surgery you can plan travel, book airfare, request time off work for recovery, and if necessary, find accommodations ahead of time.

-Around this time, your surgeon will provide you with a doctor’s note for your employer.
+Around this time, your surgeon can provide you with a doctor’s note for your employer.
 The note will contain the amount of time off your employer is required to give you and any restrictions that will need to be accommodated once you are able to return to work.
 The reason for surgery and the exact nature of the procedures performed will remain confidential.

 At this visit, you’ll receive lots of information regarding what to expect around surgery, how to stay comfortable, what conveniences you should put in place to be ready for your recovery, medication instructions, and your recovery milestones after surgery.
 This is also when you will sign informed consent forms for the procedure.
 At the conclusion of this visit, you should feel 100% comfortable with all of the details surrounding the surgical process.